 When i was in Turkey, David and I met a young street kid, Mohammed.
 He was a child!
 He was 12 or so, but so wise for his age, so clever, but desperate.
 He insisted on being our ‘guide‘ and in the ensuing days displayed sudden bursts of selfish, grabbing need.
 He was quick to anger and to pout.
 He was a hungry kid, hungry for food, clothes, safety and love.
 Adam was like that.
 Adam is like that.

 But we differ in this way.
 After everything that has happened, I still have the ability to notice, to care and to reach out, however clumsily.
 After stormy, windswept years of mental anguish, there’s still a votive candle of light that remains lit and flickering.
 Somehow, mercifully, God has stayed with me, these many years that I have stumbled so pitifully.
-I think I can see it now, a lighthouse, however small, from which a right of passage can be bridged.
+I think I can see it now, a lighthouse, however small, from which a rite of passage can be bridged.